winwiz1/crisp-bigquery/README.md

 3. All data received from the backend is cached by the app and there is a limit of 50 cached pages of data.
 This effectively limits the pagination to 50 pagination requests per query.
 Once this limit is reached, the end user will receive an error message.
 In this case the user can either paginate backwards or submit a new query which clears the cache.

+4. Export to CSV file is available for Chrome only.
 ## License
 Crisp BigQuery is open source software [licensed as MIT](./LICENSE).